Hydro95/ChoreChart/Deliverables/Use Cases/use_case3.md

-# Use Case 3: Create A Communial Shopping List
+# Use Case 3: Create A Communal Shopping List

 ## Actors
 * Adult

 ## Goals
-Create a new communial shopping list and associate it with a Home.
+Create a new communal shopping list and associate it with a Home.

 ## Preconditions:
 * The user must be logged in as an adult.